 It’s essential to keep dead skin and excess oil from accumulating in pores.
 It’s also necessary to remove grit, grime, and makeup that may have accumulated during the day.
 Cleansing your skin won’t get rid of existing acne, but it can help prevent new blemishes from forming.

 You don’t need to rub your skin to get it clean.
-Just making a lather of cleanser and placing it on your face for 30 seconds to 3 minutes is enough.
-You don’t need to feel it working—if you do, it is probably drying out your skin and setting up new blemishes.
+Just making a lather of cleanser and placing it on your face for 30 seconds to 3 minutes is enough. ⏰ You don’t need to feel it working—if you think you do because of the tingling sensation, it is probably drying out your skin and setting up new blemishes.
 Just put cleanser on your skin and rinse away.
 If your cleanser isn’t strong enough to get up stubborn makeup, then apply cold cream and blot cold cream and makeup off your skin.
 But never scrub!

 The number one ingredient in your cleanser should be water, and the number two ingredient should be some kind of oil that dissolves the oil in your skin so water can wash it away.
 Don’t use cleansers that contain alcohol.
 Cleansers never contain enough alcohol to kill acne bacteria (it takes 46% alcohol to kill bacteria), but they often contain enough alcohol to dry out the skin.